dotnet/crank/docs/getting_started.md

     dotnet tool install -g Microsoft.Crank.Agent --version "0.1.0-alpha"
     ```

-    OR if you already have Tye installed and want to update:
+    OR if you already have Crank installed and want to update:

     ```text
     dotnet tool update -g Microsoft.Crank --version "0.1.0-alpha"